 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.

-Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the China Sea.
+Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the South China Sea.
 On Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
-The 194th Tank Battalion guarded the northern portion of the airfield and the 192nd guarded the southern portion.
+The 194th guarded the north end of the airfield and the 192nd guarded the south end.
 At all times, two members of each tank and half-track remained with their vehicles.
 Meals were served to the tankers from food trucks.

 After arriving in the Philippines, Henry convinced his high school friend, 2nd Lt.
 Ben Morin, to sign the papers that would transfer him to a tank.
 Morin had just been commissioned a second lieutenant.
 Knowing that Henry really wanted this, Lt.
 Morin signed the papers.
 Henry was assigned to the tank of Sgt.
 Jim Griffin as the assistant tank driver.
 The tank driver was Cpl.
 Bob Martin, who was a high school classmate of Henry’s.
 On December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 Two crew members had to be with their tank at all times.

 The company remained at Clark Field for the next two weeks until it received orders to proceed north toward Rosario.
 Henry took the time, on December 12, to cable his parents.
 In it, he said, “I am well.
 Don’t worry.
 Merry Christmas.
 Love Henry Deckert”